 Governing Law.
 This Assignment Agreement shall be governed by and construed in accordance with the laws of the State of New York.

 Counterparts.
-This Assignment Agreement may be executed in any number of counterparts, each of which shall be deemed an original instrument and all of which when taken together shall constitute one and the same agreement.
+This Assignment Agreement may be executed in any number of counterparts and by facsimile, each of which shall be deemed an original instrument and all of which when taken together shall constitute one and the same agreement.

 Consent and Acknowledgment of ENA.
-ENA hereby consents to the assignment and delegation by Assignor to Assignee of all the rights, duties and obligations of Assignor under the Transactions, and acknowledges that Assignor shall be fully released as of and from the Assignment Effective Date from its rights, duties and obligations under such Transactions, except as may have arisen or accrued prior to the Assignment Effective Date [and except for the April, 2001 payment owed by Assignor to ENA under Enron Deal No. NF1164.1].
+ENA hereby consents to the assignment and delegation by Assignor to Assignee of all the rights, duties and obligations of Assignor under the Transactions, and acknowledges that Assignor shall be fully released as of and from the Assignment Effective Date from its rights, duties and obligations under such Transactions, except as may have arisen or accrued prior to the Assignment Effective Date and except for the April, 2001 payment owed by Assignor to ENA under Enron Deal No. NF1164.1.

-IN WITNESS WHEREOF, the parties hereto have executed this Assignment Agreement as of the date first above written.
+IN WITNESS WHEREOF, the parties hereto have executed this Assignment Agreement in triplicate as of the date first above written.

 ASSIGNOR